 5 Reasons Enterprise-Grade Biometrics Should Be Part of Your Multi-factor Authentication Strategy

 #1 Reduce friction in the user experience.
 Many approaches to MFA add time and effort to login, making an already process even more frustrating.
 Face recognition with passive liveness detection offers accuracy that is near perfect and virtually no friction.
 Users simply take a quick selfie and often even this happens automatically and so fast that it’s imperceptible.
 Likewise, voice biometrics enable hands-free, low-effort authentication that is easily combined with voice to further enhance security or simply offer users a choice based on their environment.

 Enterprise-grade biometrics, unlike the biometrics that are native to the mobile device, are completely independent of the phone.
-As such, the user’s mobile device can still be used as a “possession” factor – offering a highly secure, passwordless user experience.
+As such, the user’s mobile device can still be used as a “possession” factor.
+As a result, this form of multi-factor authentication using biometrics offers a highly secure, passwordless user experience.